 My father was most displeased with me because I had fallen in love with one his employees; a dockworker and therefore not good enough for his daughter.
-My father didn’t know (or so I thought) that I was going to run away with that dark-haired man; that we were going to sail to America and start a new life there.
+He didn’t know that I was going to run away with that dark-haired man; that we were going to sail to America and start a new life there.

 I didn’t know there were tears falling down my cheeks until Michael gently told me that if I reached out my right hand I would find tissues on the table beside me.
 I didn’t take one.
 I let the realization of what had happened settle in.